isaacward1/mal-sandbox/README.md

 ## Replication
 ### Creating the VM Image
 **Note:** The following is intended for those using KVM/QEMU.
-If you use another hypervisor (VMware, Virtual Box, etc.), you can easily create one with the same hardware configurations shown [below]().
+If you use another hypervisor (VMware, VirtualBox, etc.), you can create a similar guest VM using the hardware configurations shown [below](https://github.com/isaacward1/my-mal-sandbox/blob/main/README.md#system).<br>

 This is the XML config file for my KVM/QEMU VM 👉 [mal-win11.xml](mal-win11.xml).
 To create an identical guest VM:

     sudo virsh define mal-win11.xml